Sobsz/toki-pona/kita.md

 | **unu** | *purple* | **loje laso** |
 | **waleja** | *context, topic, salience, pertinent, topical, pertain to, be relevant* | (?) |

-ᴡᴇᴋᴏ does not usually use **tonsi** (*transgender, nonbinary*), but this is solely due to not discussing the subject matter often.
+ᴋɪᴛᴀ does not usually use **tonsi** (*transgender, nonbinary*), but this is solely due to not discussing the subject matter often.

-ᴡᴇᴋᴏ also uses a few humorous words:
+ᴋɪᴛᴀ also uses a few humorous words:

 | Word | Definition |
 |:-|:-|